barbarer/py4e-int/_sources/functions/func-string.rst

 .. fillintheblank:: funct_fitb_three_char_slice
     :practice: T

-    What will return a new string with just the first three characters from the string ``dna``?
+    What will return a new string with just the first three characters from the variable named ``dna``?

     - :dna\[0\:3\]|\[:3\]: This will return a new string with the characters from index 0 to 2.
       :.*: Look at the note above and try again.